Best Halifax mortgage rates

 What are the current mortgage rates in Halifax?

-Which bank has the best mortgage rates in Halifax?
+Who has the best mortgage rate in Halifax?

 Below we've laid out some of the things you should consider before looking for a mortgage in Halifax.
 When you're ready, you can compare personalized quotes for mortgage rates in Halifax with the tools at the top of this page.